-is Executive Director at the Center for Children and Families (CCF) and for the past ten years a Research Associate Professor at the Georgetown University Health Policy Institute.
+is Executive Director at the Center for Children and Families (CCF) and for the past ten years a Research Professor at the Georgetown University McCourt School of Public Policy.
 Her work focuses on health coverage for low-income children and families, with an emphasis on Medicaid, the Children’s Health Insurance Program (CHIP) and the Affordable Care Act (ACA).
-Two of her most recent reports examine premium assistance options in Medicaid and CHIP and the nation’s progress covering children.
-She has authored numerous reports and studies on a range of issues including Medicaid waivers, child and family coverage, premium assistance and is the principal investigator of a multi-year study on Florida’s Medicaid program.
+Two of her most recent reports examine premium assistance in Medicaid and CHIP and the nation’s progress on covering children.
+She has authored numerous reports and studies on a range of issues including Medicaid waivers, child and family coverage and is the principal investigator of a multi-year study on Florida’s Medicaid program.

-A frequent speaker and commentator, Alker has over twenty years of experience working on issues affecting low-income families.
+A frequent speaker and commentator, Alker has twenty-five years of experience working on issues affecting low-income families.
 She holds a Master of Philosophy in politics from St. Antony’s College, Oxford University and a Bachelor of Arts with honors in political science from Bryn Mawr College.

 Read Joan’s blogs and publications.